2020 stock market crash: 23–27 March

 On 26 March, Asia-Pacific stock markets finished with mixed closings while European stock markets closed higher, and the Dow Jones Industrial Average, the NASDAQ Composite, and the S&P 500 all rose by 6% (and the Dow capping its largest 3-day upswing since 1931).
 Oil prices fell, while the yields on 10-year and 30-year U.S. Treasury securities rose slightly to 0.80% and 1.37% respectively.
 At a virtual summit, European Union heads of state and government did not agree to begin issuing corona bonds.
 The Reserve Bank of Australia announce that it would conduct A$3 billion of open market purchases of government bonds.
 The central banks of Denmark, Norway, Singapore, and Sweden announced foreign exchange swaps of U.S. dollars with their nation's banks, while the Sveriges Riksbank also announced that it would purchase kr300 billion ($29.84 billion) of commercial paper.

 The Indonesian government announced that it would issue bonds whose proceeds would dedicated for financial assistance programs to business severely distressed by the COVID-19 pandemic.
-The Central Bank of Russia announced that it continue selling foreign currency in domestic markets the following week.
+The Central Bank of Russia announced that it would continue selling foreign currency in domestic markets the following week.
 The Bank of Korea announced that it would conduct open-ended open market purchases of government bonds at repo auctions every Tuesday for the following three months.
 The Mexican federal government's credit rating was downgraded by S&P Global Ratings to BBB.
 The Czech National Bank cut its bank rate by an additional 75 basis points to 1%.
 Singaporean Finance Minister Heng Swee Keat announced a second fiscal stimulus package of S$48 billion (US$33.7 billion).
 Indian Finance Minister Nirmala Sitharaman announced a $23 billion fiscal stimulus package.
 The Chinese government announced that it was implementing a $344 billion fiscal stimulus program.

 On 27 March, Asia-Pacific stock markets finished with mixed closings, European stock markets closed down, and the Dow Jones Industrial Average, the NASDAQ Composite, and S&P 500 all closed more than 3% down (while finishing up on the week).
 Oil prices fell by 5% (and closed down for the fifth consecutive week), and yields on 10-year and 30-year U.S. Treasury securities fell to 0.77% and 1.36% respectively.
 The U.S. House of Representatives passed the $2.2 trillion fiscal stimulus package passed by the U.S. Senate on 25 March with U.S. President Donald Trump signing the bill into law the same day.
 The European Central Bank announced an additional €750 billion ($820 billion) in open market purchases of government bonds.
 The Bank of Canada cut its overnight rate by an additional 50 basis points to 0.25%.